Slow Cooker Meals

 • White Almond Bark - This baking ingredient helps ensure the chocolate coating hardens after it sets.

-• Toffee Chips - Gives this dessert texture and a rich toffee flavor throughout the candy.
+• Toffee Chips - This dessert texture and rich toffee flavor are present throughout the candy.

 How To Make Peanut Clusters In The Crock Pot